xiyinmsu/python-wider_eval/README.md

 And then run the following command for evaluation.
 You can also change the ground truth and prediction file paths if they are not the default ones.
 There is an optional parameter to select prediction results with confidence larger than a pre-defined threshold (`-s`).
-For example, ths following command will only select results with confidence larger than 0.1 for evaluation.
+For example, the following command will only select results with confidence larger than 0.1 for evaluation.
 ```bash
 python wider_eval.py -s 0.1
 ```